michaeljhanley/sfo-survey-viz/README.md

      - Evaluate the impact of business vs. non-business travel on transportation decisions
          - Look deeper into how travel purpose influences transportation choices, and consider potential service adjustments for each group.
      - Explore opportunities for targeted marketing or informational campaigns
-         - Use demographic data to identify statistically significant segments and tailor campaigns or materials that address their specific transportation needs.
+         - Use demographic data to identify statistically significant segments and tailor campaigns or informational materials that address their specific transportation needs.
-     - Analyze rideshare use in relation to time-of-day and day-of-week data
-         - Compare rideshare usage trends with existing data on travel times to identify patterns or anticipate potential demand spikes.
+     - Do all of the above bearing in mind the relatively weak effect size of the factors researched here.

 ## Data Source
 - The dataset includes individual, anonymized survey responses related to customer experience at SFO.
 Specific data details can be found by clicking [here](https://data.sfgov.org/Transportation/2016-SFO-Customer-Survey/t3vr-buhp/about_data) for 2016, and [here](https://data.sfgov.org/Transportation/2017-SFO-Customer-Survey/nnh5-5rwz/about_data) for 2017.